Blob Storage

 #### Authorization

-If using a system or managed identity, the following permissions must be granted at the container scope:
+If using an identity-based authentication pattern (managed identity or multi-tenant app registration), the following permissions must be granted at the container scope:

 * *Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read*